petershin/liferay-learn/docs/courses/latest/en/selling-liferay/level-0/the-ideal-customer-profile.md

 This knowledge helps Sellers be better equipped to prospect and to pre-qualify an opportunity or RFI / RFQ successfully.

+## Supporting Assets

+* View the [recording](/web/guest/d/l0-3-ideal-customer-profile) from the live workshop of this module.
+* Download the [PDF](/documents/d/guest/l0-3-ideal-customer-profile-pdf) of the presentation used in the live workshop.

 ## Selling vs. Walking Away

 It is important to understand the strengths and weaknesses that your organization has and that the product you are selling has.